demorogabrtz/SpellPower/README.md

 - 💚 Healing
 - ⚡️ Lightning
 - 👻 Soul
+- and the ones you want to add via Java API :)

 (Note: the design intent is to stay native to Minecraft, but establish Warcraft like magic schools.
 So no classic 4 element schools are implemented, besides fire.)